Limit linear series: combinatorial theory: Classification of 's

 \section{Classification of $\g^1_d$'s}

-In this section, we consider the case $r = 1$, and prove, roughly speaking, that the data of a $\g^1_d$ on $\Gamma$ is equivalent to the data of a finite harmonic map to a tree (see Theorem~\ref{thm:g1d} below for a precise statement).
-Then we formulate a smoothing theorem for our combinatorial $\g^1_d$'s.
-In this regard, $\g^1_d$'s on metric graphs are remarkably well-behaved, and our theorem can be regarded as a broad generalization of Eisenbud-Harris smoothing theorem for their limit $\g^1_d$'s.
+In this section, we consider the case $r = 1$, and prove, roughly speaking, that the data of a $\g^1_d$ on $\Gamma$ is equivalent to the data of a finite harmonic map to a metric tree (see Theorem~\ref{thm:g1d} below for a precise statement).
+Then, we formulate a smoothing theorem for combinatorial $\g^1_d$'s.
+In this regard, $\g^1_d$'s on metric graphs are well-behaved, and our theorem can be regarded as a generalization of the Eisenbud--Harris smoothing result for their limit $\g^1_d$'s~\cite[Proposition~3.1]{EH86}.